Implantable Contact Lenses

 Centre for Sight Tech team

-Implantable Contact Lenses Overview
+Implantable Collamer Lenses

-The implantable contact lens is used for vision correction for shortsightedness (myopia) from -1.00 to -23.50 D and farsightedness (Hyperopia) from +1.00D to +12.00D.
+The implantable collamer lens is used for vision correction for shortsightedness (myopia) from -1.00 to -23.50 D and farsightedness (Hyperopia) from +1.00D to +12.00D.
 Toric ICL implants correct astigmatism from 7.50D.
 The ICL can be used as an alternative to Lasik Laser eye surgery and has the advantage of being “Additive” and can therefore be reversed.
 The levels that can safely be corrected are much higher than Laser eye surgery.

 Implantable Contact Lens surgery is a good option for those with Dry eye, Keratoconus, those who have thin corneas or abnormally shaped corneas including those who have had corneal transplants.